 Sometimes the stuff we build to help make sense of life actually gets in the way of enjoying it.
 It is useful to categorize port by how it is made and aged but then the options can seem daunting.

 What matters is how it is going to be enjoyed, not how it was made.

-The reality is that you only really have to ask yourself 2 simple questions to get a good idea of what port style to choose.
-The next time you realise that there simply hasn’t been enough Port in your life recently, and that happens surprisingly often once you get to know Port, you need to ask yourself:
+The reality is that you only really have to ask yourself 2 simple questions to get a good idea of what port-style to choose.
+The next time you realize that there simply hasn’t been enough Port in your life recently, and that happens surprisingly often once you get to know Port, you need to ask yourself:

 - What taste am I looking for?

 - What is the occasion?

 When tasting Port, there are two basic style options; the ripe, fruity, easy-drinking, full-bodied ‘Ruby’ style; or the nutty, figgy, spicy, lighter-bodied, aged, ‘Tawny‘ style.

 Within each of these, there are options depending on how you intend to drink it and how special the moment is.
 This is a guide to styles and you are encouraged to explore different producers at different quality levels within them.